Epicenter of Microsoft Enterprise Support – US Cloud New HQ

 And now the firm that specializes in providing IT and Microsoft support won’t be returning to its Fenton office, but not out of a desire to embrace working from home permanently.

-Instead, US Cloud, led by founder and CEO Rob LaMear, recently closed on a $4.4 million deal to acquire a vacant 50,000-square-foot office building at 12855 Flushing Meadows Drive in Town & Country from Rodger Riney, a founder of Scotttrade, which once occupied the building.
+Instead, US Cloud, led by founder Rob LaMear, recently closed on a $4.4 million deal to acquire a vacant 50,000-square-foot office building at 12855 Flushing Meadows Drive in Town & Country from Rodger Riney, a founder of Scotttrade, which once occupied the building.

 Collaborative Premier Support is Better

 As companies across the country contend with decisions of whether, when and how to reenter the office, the technology industry is considered by some as the least likely to have employees return to a traditional work environment.
 Technology and financial services firm Square, which has a prominent office in St. Louis, announced it would allow employees to work from home indefinitely.
 In addition, commercial real estate brokers have said that deal flow has slowed as buyers paused negotiations due to uncertainties with the market and Covid-19.

 All those factors make US Cloud’s decision to buy an office building more unusual.
 But the company said working from home just isn’t working for them.

 “We all felt like we lost something.
 My office is outside the main engineering area, and I could hear how much over-the-shoulder collaboration could happen, the banter and relationships that happen when folks work together.”

 High Speed Support Ready